 Honorary bridesmaids are an old tradition that carries a deep and meaningful gesture.
-There could be several reasons why you might want to consider naming an honorary bridesmaid to your bridal party.
+You might consider naming an honorary bridesmaid to your bridal party for several reasons.
 Perhaps your wedding party is already getting larger than you need it to be to support you on your special wedding day.

 Honorary Bridesmaid vs Bridesmaid

 Here are the advantages of having honorary bridesmaids: